 This punchy Caribbean three bean salad is quite literally full of beans!
-It's also a medley of fresh onion, coriander and fresh chilli pepper.
+It's a medley of fresh onion, coriander and fresh chilli pepper.
 It makes a tasty vegetarian side dish that's ideal for bbqs too.

 I love to cook all things Caribbean and as it's Caribbean Food Week and I've discovered the perfect easy side dish.
-It is this easy Caribbean Three Bean Salad.
+It is this easy Caribbean mixed bean salad.

 The beauty of a bean salad is that is more substantial than many salads.
 That means it can fill you up as well as still being very healthy.
-As well as the beans, this salad is packed full of fresh coriander and peppers.
-The garlic, lime and olive oil dressing is perfect for it too.
+This salad is full of vitamins, fibre and of course vibrant flavours.

 I served this Caribbean three bean salad as a side dish but I could easily have eaten the whole dish as a main meal.
 I served it alongside some slow roasted pork that which was marinated and coated in Grace Foods Jerk bbq sauce.
 It was simple but made a really tasty meal.